-- Injections – straight into the affected joint, which prevents many of the side effects that occur when the medication is taken by mouth
+- injections – injecting straight into the affected joint, which prevents many of the side effects that occur with oral medication (taken by mouth)

 Side effects of corticosteroids

-Since cortisol acts on so many organs and tissues of the body, several unwanted side effects can occur during treatment with corticosteroids.
-It can be dangerous to suddenly stop the medication, so continue taking your regular dose and see your doctor if you are troubled by side effects.
+As cortisol acts on so many organs and tissues of the body, people treated with corticosteroids may experience unwanted side effects.
+Suddenly stopping the medication can be dangerous, so continue taking your regular dose and see your doctor if you are troubled by side effects.

 Some of the more common side effects of cortisol-like drugs include: